aspose-3d/Aspose.3D-Doc-md/english/python-net/developer-guide/working-with-cylinder/_index.md

 ---

 # **Customize Offset Top**
 Aspose.3D for Python via .NET allows customizing Offset Top of a cylinder.
-In order to use this functionality, you can use **Offset** property of **Cylinder** class.
+In order to use this functionality, you can use `offset` property of `Cylinder` class.
 The following code snippet shows how to customize Offset Top: